Terry-Yuxiang/csci596/README.md

 # CSCI 596 Final Project

-## Dynamic Visualization of Temperature and Pressure Fields in Fluid Systems
+## Dynamic Visualization of Molecular Temperature and Heat Transfer in Systems

-This project implements a molecular dynamics (MD) simulation to dynamically visualize the temperature and pressure distribution in a fluid system under various conditions.
+This project focuses on implementing a molecular dynamics (MD) simulation to dynamically visualize temperature variations and heat transfer across molecular layers in a fluid system under various conditions.
+The primary goal is to observe and analyze the propagation of temperature changes and their effect on molecular behavior, providing an intuitive understanding of thermal dynamics.

 ---